zerustech/postscript/README.md

 ### CharStringDecodeInputStream ###

-This class reads char string encoded bytes from the subordinate input stream and decode them to plain text.
+This class reads char string encoded bytes from the subordinate input stream and decodes them to plain text.

 ```php
 <?php